revanza-git/semar/README.md

-# Tugboat Admin
+# SEMAR Admin

-Welcome to the Tugboat Admin project!
+Welcome to the SEMAR Admin project!
 This README will guide you through the setup process step-by-step.

 ## Project Overview

-Tugboat Admin is a web-based administration tool designed to manage and monitor your tugboat operations efficiently.
-It provides a user-friendly interface for tracking, scheduling, and reporting.
+SEMAR is a dashboard to manage policy documents for the NR organization.

 ## Prerequisites